Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Google's Mobile-First Indexing

-- Your mobile site is your primary site in Google's eyes
+- Your mobile site is treated as the primary site by Google

 Local SEO Considerations

-- Ensure your Google My Business listing is mobile-optimized
+- Ensure your Google Business Profile is mobile-friendly

 Testing Your Mobile Website

-- PageSpeed Insights: Analyze loading speed and performance
+- PageSpeed Insights: Measures speed and gives improvement tips

 What to Test